Who is Dags anyway???

 of C&C which has increased my weight in recent times

-C&C = Cooking which my other half does really well and Cadbury 'cause she works at the chocky factory and gets the stuff in bulk.
+* C&C = Cooking which my other half does really well and Cadbury 'cause she works at the chocky factory and gets the stuff in bulk (in our place we measure chocolate by the KILO and not the gram).
 It's a bit hard to stay slender with these two temptations

 |Relationship||I am currently attached to my wonderful